 The Complement Protect (CMP) bit is a non-volatile Read/Write bit in the Status Register (S14).
 It is used in conjunction the BP4-BP0 bits to provide more flexibility for the array protection.
-Please see the Status registers Memory Protection table for details.
+Please see the Status Registers Memory Protection table for details.
 The default setting is CMP=0.

-5.6.2.8 SUS bit
+5.6.2.8 SUS1/SUS2 bits

-The Suspend Status (SUS) bit is read only bits in the status register2 (S15) that are set to 1 after executing an Erase Suspend (75H) instruction.
-The SUS bit is cleared to 0 by Erase Resume (7AH) instruction as well as a power-down, power-up cycle.
+The Suspend Status (SUS1 and SUS2) bits are read only bits in the status register2 (S15 and S10) that are set to 1 after executing a Program/Erase Suspend (75H) instruction (The Erase Suspend will set SUS1 to 1, and the Program Suspend will set the SUS2 to 1).
+The SUS1 and SUS2 bits are cleared to 0 by Program/Erase Resume (7AH) instruction as well as a power-down, power-up cycle.